Nonlocal diffusion and applications: Maximum Principle and Harnack Inequality

 The Harnack Inequality and the Maximum Principle for harmonic functions are classical topics in elliptic regularity theory.
 Namely, in the classical case, if a non-negative function is harmonic in~$B_1$ and~$r\in(0,1)$, then its minimum and maximum in~$B_{r}$ must always be comparable (in particular, the function cannot touch the level zero in~$B_r$).

 It is worth pointing out that the fractional counterpart of these facts is, in general, false, as this next simple result shows (see \cite{K15}):

-\begin{thm} There exists a bounded function~$u$ which is~$s$-harmonic in~$B_1$, non-negative in~$B_1$, but such that~$\displaystyle \inf_{B_1} u =0$. \end{thm} \begin{proof}[Sketch of the proof] The main idea is that we are able to take the datum of~$u$ outside~$B_1$ in a suitable way as to ``bend down'' the function inside~$B_1$ until it reaches the level zero.
+\begin{thm} There exists a bounded function~$u$ which does not vanish identically on $\Rn$, is~$s$-harmonic in~$B_1$, non-negative in~$B_1$, but such that~$\displaystyle \inf_{B_\frac12} u =0$. \end{thm} \begin{proof}[Sketch of the proof] The main idea is that we are able to take the datum of~$u$ outside~$B_1$ in a suitable way as to ``bend down'' the function inside~$B_{\frac12}$ until it reaches the level zero.
 Namely, let~$M\ge 0$ and we take~$u_M$ to be the function satisfying

 When~$M=0$, the function~$u_M$ is identically~$1$.
 When~$M>0$, we expect~$u_M$ to bend down, since the fact that the fractional Laplacian vanishes in $B_1$ forces the second order quotient to vanish in average (recall~\eqref{frlap2def}, or the equivalent formulation in~\eqref{frlapdef}).
-Indeed, we claim that there exists~$M_\star>0$ such that~$u_{M_\star}\ge0$ in~$B_1$ with~$\displaystyle \inf_{B_1} u_{M_\star}=0$.
+Indeed, we claim that there exists~$M_\star>0$ such that~$u_{M_\star}\ge0$ in~$B_1$ with~$\displaystyle \inf_{B_\frac12} u_{M_\star}=0$.
 Then, the result of Theorem~\ref{NH} would be reached by taking~$u:=u_{M_\star}$.